sailshq/anchor/README.md

 ## Functions

+> TODO: Support for functions is incomplete.
+If you'd like to contribute, please reach out at @balderdashy!

 It also has built-in usage to verify the arguments of a function.
 This lets you be confident that the arguments are what you expect.
 ```javascript